British Columbia Highway 97: Okanagan Highway

 The Okanagan Highway is a 189 km section of Highway 97 between the international border and the junction of Highway 97A north of Vernon.
 It is named for the Okanagan region of British Columbia, through which it largely passes.
-It begins in the south at the international border crossing north of Oroville, and travels 4 km north to its junction with the Crowsnest Highway (Highway 3) at Osoyoos.
+It begins in the south at the international border crossing north of Oroville, Washington, and travels 4 km north to its junction with the Crowsnest Highway (Highway 3) at Osoyoos.
 The highway travels north for 47 km, passing through the Testalinden Creek Landslide and the communities of Oliver and Okanagan Falls.
 From Okanagan Falls, Highway 97 runs near the western shore of Skaha Lake before arriving at the locality of Kaleden, where Highway 3A diverges west.